MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/jea/role-capabilities.md

    parameters, the cmdlet and all the parameters defined across every role are visible to the user.
    If one role doesn't have constraints on the parameters, all parameters are allowed.
-1. If one role defines a validate set or validate pattern for a cmdlet parameter, and the other role allows the parameter but does not constrain the parameter values, the validate set or pattern is ignored.
+1. If one role defines a validate set or validate pattern for a cmdlet parameter, and the other role allows the parameter but doesn't constrain the parameter values, the validate set or pattern is ignored.
 1. If a validate set is defined for the same cmdlet parameter in more than one role, all values from all validate sets are allowed.